EthereumCommonwealth/Proposals/issue_template.md

 # Funding goal

 ...
-Describe how much you need and what the payment plan should be ...
+Describe how much you need and what the payment plan should be.
+Provide your address if you are going to work on the proposal yourself ...

 *Example: 500 CLO.
-One time payment.*
+One time payment.
+My address is 0x00a5f830891c826fef69f2836cb5ea87d4a05474.*